The process of estimating future customer demand for products, using historical sales data, market trends, and other factors.

 How can I improve the accuracy of my demand forecasts?

 Improving the accuracy of demand forecasts involves several key steps.
 Firstly, ensure you have access to reliable and comprehensive historical sales data.
 This data serves as the foundation for accurate forecasting.
 Secondly, consider incorporating additional factors that influence demand, such as market trends, competitor activities, and economic indicators.
 This broader analysis provides a more holistic view of demand drivers.
-Thirdly, leverage advanced forecasting techniques like statistical models or machine learning algorithms that can analyze complex data patterns and provide more accurate predictions.
+Thirdly, leverage advanced forecasting techniques like statistical models or machine learning algorithms that can analyse complex data patterns and provide more accurate predictions.
 Lastly, regularly evaluate and refine your forecasting models by comparing forecasted demand with actual demand data.
 This iterative process helps identify areas for improvement and enhances the accuracy of future forecasts.

 How can I adjust my demand forecasts in response to changing market conditions?

 Adjusting demand forecasts in response to changing market conditions requires continuous monitoring and analysis.
-Stay informed about market trends, consumer behavior, and any external factors that may impact demand.
+Stay informed about market trends, consumer behaviour, and any external factors that may impact demand.
 Regularly review your forecasting assumptions and models to ensure they capture the most up-to-date information.
 If significant changes occur, consider updating your forecasts by incorporating the latest data and insights.
 Additionally, maintain open lines of communication with your sales and marketing teams to gather real-time feedback and incorporate their insights into the forecasting process.
 Being proactive and agile in adjusting demand forecasts enables you to adapt to market changes effectively and make informed decisions to meet customer demand.